Dropadox/dropadox/README.md

 ## License

-DropaDox is an open source project under a **GNU/MIT-style license**.
+DropaDox is an open source project under the **GNU GPL v2.0 license**.